The Extreme Danger Posed by Distracted Truck Drivers in Georgia

 Sometimes evidence that a truck driver was distracted may be preserved in the black box data recorder that many tractor-trailers have onboard.
 The device may record sudden application of the brakes immediately before the collision that may reveal that the driver did not see an obstacle until it was too late because the driver was not paying attention.
 Our experienced tractor-trailer combination attorneys at Montlick & Associates, Attorneys at Law, have the knowledge to investigate trucking accident crashes to uncover evidence of distracted truck driving.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If a truck accident has left you or a loved one injured, it is important that you consider speaking with a Georgia Truck Accident and Injury Attorney at Montlick & Associates as soon as possible.
 Workplace injuries can leave you with excessive medical bills, lost income, and an uncertain future as to whether you can work again.
-At Montlick & Associates, Attorneys at Law, our firm has more than thirty-two years of experience helping injured individuals from all over Georgia.
+At Montlick & Associates, Attorneys at Law, our firm has more than 35 years of experience helping injured individuals from all over Georgia.